RustyRoboticsBV/Rusty.ISA.Editor/README.md

 Make sure to export your instruction set and add it to your Godot game project whenever you make any changes!

 ## Built-in Instructions
 In addition to the [built-in instruction from the core module](https://github.com/RustyRoboticsBV/Rusty.Cutscenes?tab=readme-ov-file#built-in-instructions), the editor decorates generated cutscene programs with *marker instructions*.
 These markers serve to preserve editability, and group instructions together into editor structures so that a graph may be reconstructed.
 They have no in-game meaning.
 The markers include the following:
 - `NOD(x, y)`: Starts a node group.
+The group should contain between one to three members: an optional `BEG` instruction, an optional `LAB` instruction, and either a `GTO`, `END` or `INS` instruction.
-The group should contain between one to five members: a start point instruction, a label instruction, a pre-instruction group, the main instruction and a post-instruction group (of which only the main instruction isn't optional).
+- `INS()`: Starts an inspector group.
+It's meant for grouping a main instruction with its pre-instructions and post-instructions.
+The group should contain between one to three members: an optional `PRE` instruction, the main instruction and an optional `PST` instruction.
 - Secondary instruction markers:
-  - `PRE()`: Starts a *pre-instruction* group, related to the first instruction that comes after.
+  - `PRE()`: Starts a pre-instruction group.
-  - `PST()`: Starts a *post-instruction* group, related to the first instruction before it.
+  - `PST()`: Starts a post-instruction group.
 - Compile rule markers:
-  - `OPT()`: Starts an *option rule* group.
+  - `OPT()`: Starts an option rule group.
 If the group has no members, then the option was disabled.
-  - `CHO(selected)`: Starts a *choice rule* group.
+  - `CHO(selected)`: Starts a choice rule group.
 The argument tells the editor that this instruction represents the nth selection in the dropdown window.
-  - `TPL()`: Starts a *tuple rule* group.
+  - `TPL()`: Starts a tuple rule group.
-  - `LST()`: Starts a *list rule* group.
+  - `LST()`: Starts a list rule group.
-- `EOG()`: Ends the most recent group.
+- `EOG()`: Ends the most recently-started group.

-All editor-only instructions are stripped out when a program is loaded into Godot as a CutsceneProgram resource, so no performance or filesize cost is incurred.
+All editor-only instructions are stripped out when a program is loaded into Godot as a CutsceneProgram resource, so that no performance or filesize cost is incurred.